tum-esi/common-coding-conventions/README.md

 A clear and consistent visual appearance of your code improves readability and readability helps to understand the code.

  * Existing Project: [Stick to the existing](#user-content-be-consistent-with-the-existent) recommendations and tools.
- * New Project: Use an automatic code layouter.
+ * New Project: Use an automatic code formatter.
 Examples:

 | Language   | Tool   |
 |:-----------|--------|